AzuriteGray/simon-says/README.md

 ## Technologies used

+everything has been programmed on AWScloud9

-I have used google fonts for the font used inside of the display
+I have used the teko font from the GoogleFonts API

 other than that its all base html, css and javascript